 It’s understandable if the idea of deep cleaning your home seems daunting.
 Scrubbing, dusting, hours of intense vacuuming, cleaning rugs using a carpet cleaner, and searching for the correct cleaning chemicals are all part of detailed cleaning.

 Did you know that the most satisfactory cleaning solution is sometimes one you already have in your pantry?
-With household items including vinegar, baking soda, hydrogen peroxide, and essential oils, you can create a wide range of DIY cleaners, from all-purpose cleaning solutions for granite counters to scrubbing pastes for your showers as well as bathroom tiles to hardwood floor polishes.
+With household items including vinegar, baking soda, hydrogen peroxide, and essential oils, you can create a wide range of DIY cleaners, from all-purpose cleaning solutions for granite counters to scrubbing paste for your showers as well as bathroom tiles to hardwood floor polishes.

 That is right!
 Green cleaning professionals believe these DIY cleaning and sanitizing alternatives are effective.
-Remember that if you’re searching for a disinfectant, you should opt to use only those labeled as such since they have been tested extensively and certified by the EPA.
+Remember that if you’re searching for a disinfectant, you should use only those labeled as such since they have been tested extensively and certified by the EPA.
 However, for basic cleaning, the DIY solutions on this list are equally as effective as commercial cleaning products, with the added benefit of being gentler on the skin and the environment.
 They’re also ideal for families with little children and pets.

 Natural Cleaning Essentials

 Fill your cleaning bucket with these everyday household items.
 You can use most of the green cleaning substances alone or mix them with various natural cleaning products you can make at home.

 - Baking soda.
 It is very effective on grease, proteins, and pet messes, and it can clean surfaces without scratching because it’s only minimally abrasive.
 It’s also a natural freshener and far less expensive than scouring powders.